Skip to main content

 Write "Woof, Woof"

 It is a good idea to give default values to all formal variables of an expression method.
-This prevents potential inline substitution problems caused by missing actual variables at runtime.
+This prevents potential substitution problems caused by missing actual variables at runtime.

 Note: